MicrosoftDocs/learn/learn-pr/introduction-to-azure-api-management/includes/1-introduction.md

 We'll examine Azure API Management from three main angles to help you decide if it's the right solution to reduce your company's API complexity:

 - **Gateway**: A single endpoint for all your API calls, which eases the implementation of security, rate limits, caching, and transformations.
-- **Administrators**: A graphical interface for all your APIs where you can manage users, set policies, create API products, and run analytics.
+- **Administrators**: A single interface for all your APIs where you can manage users, set policies, create API products, and run analytics.
-- **Developers**: A portal that brings all your APIs into a single location for developers to read documentation, test APIs, get API keys, see code samples, and run analytics.
+- **Developers**: A portal that brings all your APIs into a single location for developers to read documentation, test APIs, view code samples, get API keys, and run analytics.

 <!-- 4.
 Terminal learning objective ----------------------------------------------------------------------